-Here's every game available on Google Stadia
+Every game available on Google Stadia is now at your fingertips

 - Rainbow Six Quarantine

-- Republique
+- Riders Republic

 - Windjammers 2

-Some of these games are scheduled to release later this year, and some are scheduled to launch later in the future.
+Some of these games are scheduled to release later this year, while others are slated to launch in the future.
 We'll make sure to keep the list updated as more games become available on Stadia.

-Currently, only Get Packed, Gylt, and Outcasters are full Stadia exclusive titles.
-When they launch, Serious Sam 4 will be a PC/Stadia exclusive until 2021, and Stacks On Stacks (On Stacks) will be a timed-exclusive for Stadia as well.

-More Stadia games are to come
+More Stadia games to come

-Although Stadia initially launched to lukewarm reception, the service has managed to stick around and become a viable method for players who don't want to shell out or commit to full gaming stations or consoles.
-Stadia's future looks pretty promising as well, as the service will be getting highly anticipated titles like Assassin's Creed Valhalla, Baldur's Gate 3, and Cyberpunk 2077, just to name a few.
+Although Stadia initially launched to a lukewarm reception, the service has managed to stick around and become a viable gaming platform.
+It doesn't hurt that Stadia can be used with a variety of controllers and other accessories, making it a surprisingly welcome platform.
+Stadia has proven itself with great versions of big AAA games such as Assassin's Creed Valhalla, Baldur's Gate 3, and Cyberpunk 2077, just to name a few.

 In the meantime, we'll be sure to keep you updated with any new games that'll be announced, as well as news on exclusives.